310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora smileconfident %}
-Haha, you’re sulking~ But honestly, I’m surprised.
+Haha, he’s sulking~ But honestly, I’m surprised.
 Morisawa-Taichou was much more thorough in his preparations than I expected, and it really helped me out.

 He seemed to have noticed my message, too.
 {% endbubble %}